-As of July 1, 2016, students seeking state financial aid must be registered for 15 credit hours per semester.
+Students seeking state financial aid must be registered for 15 credit hours per semester.
 These changes will impact eligibility for state aid awards for the upcoming 2018-19 academic year.
 For more information on the new eligibility requirements for state aid, visit Student Financial Aid.

 Steps to Receive Financial Aid